On-campus and virtual interviews are available to seniors in high school and transfer students from late June through mid-January.

 If I interviewed during the summer between junior and senior year, can I interview again in the fall?
 Or if I did a virtual interview and now I will be on campus, can I interview again?

-No. High school students are granted one interview per admissions cycle, whether than is an in-person interview, virtual interview, or interview through a community based organization.
-If you have something to add to your application after have applied and interview, please email the information to admissions@lafayette.edu.
+No. High school students are granted one interview per admissions cycle, whether that is an in-person interview, virtual interview, or interview through a community-based organization.
+If you have something to add to your application after you have applied and interviewed, please email the information to admissions@lafayette.edu.

 If I interviewed as a high school student and took a gap year or I am a transfer student, can I interview again?